permguard/permguard/www/content/docs/0.0.x/getting-started/install-cli.md

   noindex: false # false (default) or true
 ---

-Permguard offers multiple installation options.
-Review the methods below to choose the one that best fits your environment.
+**Permguard CLI** can be installed in different ways.
+Review the options below to choose the method that best fits your environment.

 ## Official Package Managers